sablier-labs/docs/docs/contracts/v2/guides/stream-management/03-cancel.md

 :::

 Canceling streams involves stopping the flow of assets before the stream's end time and refunding the remaining funds to the sender.
-However, the portion that has already been streamed is <ins>NOT</ins> transferred - the recipient will need to withdraw it.
+However, the portion that has already been streamed is <ins>NOT</ins> automatically transferred - the recipient will need to withdraw it.

 There are two functions that can be used to cancel streams: